-Laundry - Laundry at Bryan Hall is \$2.00 for a load of wash and \$2.00 to dry, so please remember to bring a roll of quarters.
-The washers and the dryers are in the basement of Bryan, so you will not have to go far.
-Detergent pods and scented beads don't fully dissolve in the washers, so please bring liquid or powder detergent.
+Laundry - Laundry at Landrum Hall is \$2.00 for a load of wash and \$2.00 to dry, so please remember to bring a roll of quarters.
+The washers and the dryers are on the lower level of Landrum, so you will not have to go far.

-Location - Bryan Hall is in a great location because you will be close to the Sadler Center where you will eat and to the buildings (James Blair Hall and Tucker Hall) where you will have your seminar discussions.
-Also, the Sunken Garden is less than 3 minutes and Colonial Williamsburg is less than 10 minutes from your dorm room.
+Location - Landrum Hall is in a great location because you will be close to the Commons where you will eat and to the buildings (James Blair Hall and Tucker Hall) where you will have your seminar discussions.
+Also, Colonial Williamsburg is less than 10 minutes from your dorm room.